Scottish Drapery Corporation: History

-In 1952, House of Fraser purchased the Scottish Drapery Corporation (which two thirds of the shares were then held by Debenhams) merging the individually run businesses into the House of Fraser group.
-To fund the purchase of the Corporation, House of Fraser sold all bar the two department stores property to Legal & General and leased them back at favourable rates.
+In 1952, House of Fraser purchased the Scottish Drapery Corporation (which two-thirds of the shares were then held by Debenhams, through its subsidiary the Drapery Trust) merging the individually run businesses into the House of Fraser group.
+To fund the purchase of the corporation, House of Fraser sold all bar the two department stores property to Legal & General and leased them back at favourable rates.